Indian banks' bad loan levels not 'scary' - RBI chief

 Rajan said a change in the process of appointments at these banks will help address the issue.

 “When you are putting someone in charge of 5 trillion rupees of assets, you need an appointment process which is state-of-the-art,” he said.
-“I think you can improve the process tremendously without going through the radical step of privatization.”
-(1 US dollar = 60.5050 Indian rupee) (Reporting by Rajesh Kumar Singh; Editing by Simon Cameron-Moore)
+“I think you can improve the process tremendously without going through the radical step of privatisation.”